dmijatovic/ng5-material-fire-portal/README.md

-# Ng4mat
+# ng4-material-fire

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.
-This is starter project for ng4 with material (custom theme) and second branch is test of redux store
+This is starter project for ng4 with material (custom theme) and firebase.

+## Project folder structure (modules)
+This project is ment to be template for new portals.
+Therefore I decided to split number of 'standard' components from the 'client specific' components.
+The client specific components are placed in app while various system components are placed outside app folder.
+The complete structure is as follows:
+- `app`: here we store customer specific pages
+- `assets`: portal assets, like images etc.
+- `environments`: environment definitions file(s)
+- `firebase`: firebase definitions incl. private key(s).
+See readme.txt for more info
+- `login`: login and authentication modules
+- `material`: material design styles, custom fixes and material.module that holds material components used in the app
+- `system`: system module that holds system pages used by app, like 401, 404, loaders etc

 ## Branches

-- ng4mat: starter branch ng4 with custom material theme. use this as stater. note that material is still in beta (beta 12 in this case).
+- `ng4mat`: starter branch ng4 with custom material theme. use this as stater. note that material is still in beta (beta 12 in this case).
 There was a bug in beta 11 version of angular/material, so I extracted scss file and changed few lines of theming code.
 The adapted material theming version is in material folder.
-- ng4rxmd: starter ng4 with custom material and ngrx store. use it as starter for ngrx project
+- `dev`: branch used for developing new features testing new ideas
+- `master`: demo portal verson live on dv4all website
+- `others`: this project might hold other branches in the future

 ## Development